I believe we have all made promises we couldn’t keep. However, when God makes a promise, it becomes a covenant — a contract if you will.

 So Abram went forth as the Lord had spoken to him; and Lot went with him.
 Now Abram was seventy-five years old when he departed from Haran. – Genesis 12:1-4 NASB

-A quick note.
-Sometimes we take for granted that everyone knows Abram later becomes Abraham.
-I was confused at one time too!
+Note: Sometimes we take for granted that everyone knows Abram became Abraham.
+And I was confused at one point as well.

-Abram heard God call him to pick up his belongings and move to another land; a land of strangers if you will.
+At God’s call to Abram, he picked up his belongings and left for another land; a land of strangers.

 How Far is Canaan?

-This was no small journey.
-By a loose calculation on the map, the indirect route Abram followed (in order to avoid the desert) took him somewhere between 600-800 miles.
-Quite a distance on foot.
+According to the map, the indirect route (to avoid the desert) took him somewhere between 600-800 miles.
+Quite a distance to cover on foot.

-Such a long journey but Abram took it.
+Despite the long journey, Abram decided to take it.
 Why?
-Because God asked him to.
+Because God told him to.

-You see, Abram had such faith in God that he did not question when God gave directions.
-He simply followed.
+Because Abram had such faith in God, he followed the directions God gave him.
 He obeyed.

-God’s covenant (promise) to Abram was that the land of Canaan would be given to his descendants and he would start a new nation; a nation which would become great: The nation of Israel.
-This is the promised land.
+God’s covenant (promise) to Abram was that he would start a new nation (Israel) which is the promised land.

 The Family Line

-From Abram’s foundation and descendants came Jesus Christ who was born to save the world from sin.
+As a result of Abram’s foundation and descendants, Jesus Christ was born to save the world from sin.